Early childhood education and care services are required to create and maintain safe environments for children.

 - What are the qualifications of the educators who will be caring for and educating my children?

-- How many educators are still studying for their qualification?
+- How many educators are still studying for their qualifications?

 - What is the staff turnover like?